Frumple/mrt-file-server/README.md

 - **uploads** - Where all schematics are uploaded
 - **downloads** - Where all schematics and worlds are downloaded

-If you want the schematic upload and download directories to point to your WorldEdit schematics directory on your Minecraft server so that schematics are immediately available, you have a couple of options to achieve this:
+If you want both of the schematic upload and download directories to point to your WorldEdit schematics directory on your Minecraft server so that schematics are immediately available, you have a couple of options to achieve this:

 - Use symbolic links to point both directories to the schematic directory.
-- Deploy this application within a Docker container and use Docker volumes to map your directories to the schematic directory.
+- Deploy this application within a Docker container and use Docker volumes to map both directories to the schematic directory.

 ## Configuration